-The 6 Best Cat Deterrents for Gardens and Yards 2025
+The 8 Best Cat Deterrents for Gardens and Yards 2026

-Updated: 23 hours ago
+Updated: 4 days ago

 *As an Amazon Associate I earn from qualifying purchases at no cost to you.

 Are you having problems with four-legged invaders?
-This article covers the best cat deterrents for gardens and yards, with six effective methods for keeping strays off your property.
+This article covers the best cat deterrents for gardens and yards, with eight effective methods for keeping strays off your property.
 Hurrah to poop-free lawns, patios, flowerbeds and plants - not forgetting about those sneaky fence hoppers.
 With these budget-friendly recommendations, getting rid of outdoor cats in a safe and humane manner doesn't have to cost the earth.

-6 Best Cat Deterrents for Gardens and Yards:
+8 Best Cat Deterrents for Gardens and Yards:

 First things first, how do products actually work?
 Cat deterrents, while pretty self-explanatory, are used to repel cats and can be used in a variety of situations, both inside and outside of the home.
 These include:

-• Stopping cats from fouling, digging or generally making a mess of your carefully tended rose beds.
+Stopping cats from fouling, digging or generally making a mess of your carefully tended rose beds.

-• Avoiding potential danger such as toxic plants (I'll say here that it's probably easier and safer to remove any poisonous greenery from the house or garden, wherever possible).
+Avoiding potential danger such as toxic plants (I'll say here that it's probably easier and safer to remove any poisonous greenery from the house or garden, wherever possible).

-• Clawing furniture or scent marking (spraying).
+Clawing furniture or scent marking (spraying).

 Having experienced my own problems with cats urine spraying in the yard and upsetting my resident fur children, I know how frustrating it can be - not to mention the time-consuming (and at times expensive) task of scouring the internet for a cat repellent that works.